mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 ## Differential Signaling
 Diff pairs from board signals perspective, as opposed to board layout/design or SI perspective.
-- What's a differential pair?
+- What is a differential pair?
 How does it work?
 - When are they often used?
 - How do they improve noise immunity?
 - What does the common-mode voltage refer to?